 Roland attempted it with their TR-08 Boutique but it was small and fiddly and was actually a digital model of analog sound which sounded great but seemed to miss the mark.
 Behringer decided to do it right with a full-sized, fully analog drum machine recreating the original TR-808 sound and workflow while making a few tweaks of their own.

-The RD-808 features all the same 12 tracks and 16 drums sounds as the original with the familiar layout, tuning and level knobs.
+The RD-808 features all the same 12 tracks and 16 drums sounds as the original with the familiar layout, tuning, and level knobs.
 But Behringer has added a few features that bring it up to date.
-There’s a completely variable swing, flam per note and per voice, some randomization factors and a dedicated tuning knob for the kick drum so you can use it as a bass line over MIDI.
-Of course, MIDI and USB-MIDI is implemented throughout.
+There’s a completely variable swing, flam per note and per voice, some randomization factors, and a dedicated tuning knob for the kick drum so you can use it as a bass line over MIDI.
+Of course, MIDI and USB-MIDI are implemented throughout.